esofast/CS61B/README.md

 # CS61B [Java]
 1. NGordnet (Ngrams): browser based tool for exploring the history of word usage and their hyponyms in English texts

-Designed a backend accepting multi-word inputs and outputting its hyponyms and history of usage in English texts.
+Designed a backend accepting multi-word inputs to return their hyponyms and usage history within English texts.

-Employed BFS to traverse resulting graph and output hyponyms in descending order from the Google Ngrams dataset.
+Employed data structures such as HashMap and algorithms like BFS to efficiently parse the Google Ngram dataset.